Bible Versions And Translations

 (Thought-For-Thought / Paraphrase Translation)

-New American Standard (NAS)
+New American Standard Bible (NASB)

 The NAS is written in a formal style, but is more readable than the King James Version.
-It is highly respected as the most literal English translation of the Bible.
+It is highly respected as one of the most literal English translation of the Bible.
 First published in 1971, updated in 1995.
 The NASB is written at an 11th grade reading level and is probably the most literal word for word translation of the scriptures in English.
 However, as a result it is often accused of “wooden translations” that don’t flow.
 One benefit is that the NASB tries to consistently translate verbs in the tense implied by the text.
 This helps give a better understanding of the text when doing detailed study; but does make the text read awkward at times.
 It was THE bible for many conservative pastors prior to the release of the ESV.

 (Word-For-Word Translation)